Case Study: Media Carousel

 The storyboard shown below (fig. 1) illustrates the user interaction flow for both media types, video and image.

 The media carousel was developed in response to a need for more product-focused videos.
-Research had discovered that users were gaining insight into our products by watching product demos, unboxing videos and fit tutorials.
-Designing a robust component that could host video along other media types ensures that we are able to meet that need now and in the future, as we add more and more engaging content to the site.
+Designing a robust component that could host video along other media types ensures that we are able to meet user needs now and in the future.